The Vocational Skills Development project continues to address multiple dimensions of poverty

 Motorized farm equipment training: Trainees installing timing gear cover in one cylinder engine.

-Currently in its third four-year phase, which started in April 2023, the project is working to improve the resilience, including access to markets, of small and medium enterprises in the agriculture, textiles, and infrastructure maintenance sectors.
+Currently in its third project phase, which started in April 2023, the project is working to improve the resilience, including access to markets, of small and medium enterprises in the agriculture, textiles, and infrastructure maintenance sectors.
 The difficult political, social, economic and security context due to protracted conflict means it is more about survival than growth of the enterprises and economy.
 The project is also strengthening the relevance, quality, and access of vocational skills development (VSD) to include more women and internally displaced people (IDPs).
 Here is a glimpse at the VSDP’s focus and achievements in 2023.

 In agriculture, the VSDP worked with private training providers to capacitate around 970 small and medium-sized farmers and agricultural workers, 58 percent of whom were youth between the ages of 17 and 24 and 64 percent were women, with skills training in good agriculture practices, food processing, and value-added food production based on locally available agricultural products.
 The training is expected to aid these farmers and agricultural workers to make informed choices in an uncertain environment and earn adequate income to sustain their livelihoods.